 And many, many more.
 Have a look at the 30 dishes you need to try in Jordan!

 Note that the spelling of the names can vary significantly due to the translation between the Arabic and Roman alphabets.

 #31 For those who like sweets, Jordan (as well as Israel and especially Palestine) has a delicious secret called Kanafeh.
 Honestly, we can’t understand how Kanafeh isn’t more well-known and popular worldwide because it’s undoubtedly one of the best things we’ve ever tasted.
 Anywhere!

 Kanafeh is a dessert made with white cheese, a dough called kataifi (similar to vermicelli but much thinner), dipped in sugar syrup.
 It’s freshly made and served hot, with pistachios on top.
 It’s sensational.

-#32 However, there are many other sweets to satisfy our gluttony, namely the Arabic sweets – typical in the Middle East and Turkey.
+#32 However, many other sweets satisfy our gluttony, namely the Arabic sweets – typical in the Middle East and Turkey.

 Some suggestions not to be missed:

 In some cases, it will be a way to attract your attention; in others, it is simply their need to please and serve with quality.
 There are also shops selling tea and coffee everywhere.
-You will find several on the same street and even along the national roads and highways.
+Several on the same street and along the national roads and highways.

 In Jordan, it is customary to choose between Arabic Coffee and Turkish Coffee.
 Arabic coffee is typical of the Bedouins and consists of coffee roasted over a fire with cardamom and served in small quantities (like an espresso).
 In contrast, Turkish coffee is much stronger and similar to coffee in Turkey, with those final lees.